 A: Each teacher incorporates art into their curriculum as they see fit.
-Music is offered to fourth and fifth graders who are interested in playing a musical instrument, and physical education is provided by the classroom teacher.
-We currently have a professional development series where one of our teachers is being trained by a P.E. specialist on how to implement sports more effectively.
-Arts education is supplemented with a LAUSD-certified dance, music, visual arts, or theater teacher.
-In addition, we have had a program called Arts Matters, and parents can volunteer to educate students in PE, music, or other areas.
+Music is offered to third, fourth and fifth graders who are interested in playing a musical instrument, and physical education is provided by the classroom teacher.
+Arts education is supplemented with a LAUSD-certified dance, music, visual arts, or theater teacher, as well as programs supported by grants from Friends of Braddock.

 Q: Is there breakfast in the classroom?

 A: Currently, students are given the option of taking breakfast and dinner “to go” with them at the end of school every day.